blabla1337/skf-flask/skf/markdown/knowledge_base/158-cross_subdomain_cookie_attack--.md

 A quick overview of how it works:

-1.A web site www.example.com hands out subdomains to untrusted third parties
+1. A web site www.example.com hands out subdomains to untrusted third parties

-2.One such party, Mallory, who now controls evil.example.com, lures Alice to her site
+2. One such party, Mallory, who now controls evil.example.com, lures Alice to her site

-3.A visit to evil.example.com sets a session cookie with the domain .example.com on Alice's browser
+3. A visit to evil.example.com sets a session cookie with the domain .example.com on Alice's browser

-4.When Alice visits www.example.com, this cookie will be sent with the request, as the specs for cookies states, and Alice will have the session specified by Mallory's cookie.
+4. When Alice visits www.example.com, this cookie will be sent with the request, as the specs for cookies states, and Alice will have the session specified by Mallory's cookie.

-5.Mallory can now use Alice her account.
+5. Mallory can now use Alice her account.

 **Solution:**